hiterzhang/hiterzhang.github.io/_pages/about.md

 # 🔥 News
-- explore EQF-VIO and Pose-Only
+- Exploring EQF-VIO and Pose-Only

 # 📝 Publications
 - To be done